 The Cool Science project would not be possible without the attention of caring parents and guardians.
 No student works in isolation and the more parents can do to support a student’s efforts, then the more learning about climate change will take place.
 The following are suggestions for parents that should help produce a successful project and learning experience.
 If a question arises dealing with the science of climate change or the technical aspects of the competition, please feel free to contact us

 .
 We will do our best to address your questions and respond to you in a timely fashion.

 Because the required size of the canvas is 24 inches by 9 inches, you can use one 24" by 36 " poster board or paper and cut it into four 24 x 9 inch pieces.

-Parents can be invaluable to this project.
+Parents can be valuable to this project.
 Parental interest sends a strong signal to students that the project is important and that the topic of climate change is one worth studying.
 Suggestions for how parents can best support their child(ren) include:

-- Talk with your student about climate change.
+- Talk with your child(ren) about climate change.
 Ask them questions and identify specific ideas that need clarification.

 - Help your child(ren) find answers to questions through online research.
 Review and read websites together.

 - Resolve technical issues that may arise with computers, the internet, and /or submitting projects.

 - Provide art resources to complete the project.